You know that reading fluency is not performance. It's coherence.

 Rhythm & Comprehension

-The 'sing-song' quality of speech comes to life in children’s voices when they read with ease, fluency and understanding.
+The natural 'sing-song' quality of speech comes to life when children read with ease, fluency and understanding.
+Explore how rhythm supports deeper comprehension.

 reading invention